Part of Our Grow Your Greens Series

 Harvesting ArugulaHarvest when leaves are 4-6" tall.
 Harvest outer leaves.
 Harvest until leaves taste too strong.
 Harvesting often will encourage new growth.

-- Great addition to any salad, but use sparingly for a mustard-like flavor.
+- A great addition to any salad, but use sparingly for a mustard-like flavor.

 - Pizza toppings.